TimurKady/django-fast-treenode/docs/index.md

 - **More efficient than recursive queries** (which can be slow on large datasets).
 - **Scalable for large trees** (by leveraging precomputed paths and caching).

 Django Fast TreeNode is a powerful and efficient package for managing hierarchical data in Django applications.
-By leveraging closure tables, it offers superior performance compared to traditional tree structures.
 Its seamless ORM integration and Django Admin support make it a great choice for developers looking to implement **fast, scalable** tree-based data structures.

 ## Contents
 - [About the Project](about.md)